 Q: I’d like to take an online workshop, but I am going to be out of town for a few days during the course.
 Will I miss part of it?

 A: No. The content of each workshop is available for the full six weeks of the course, and all the assignments are due at the end of the workshop.
 You can, of course, turn in your assignments any time during the six-week period.

 Q: I only need two (or one or three) CEUs.
 Must I still complete all the assignments?

 A: No. Each assignment is worth a certain number of contact hours.
 If you need two CEUs, you need complete only two or three assignments of your choosing (the number of sessions per workshop varies).
 You will receive credit for what you have completed.
 We encourage you to read all of the material even if you don’t complete the assignments.
 Check out the Credits for Educator Online Workshops to learn the breakdown for each workshop.

 Q: I have just registered for an online workshop.
 What happens next?

 A: Make sure you paid as well as registered for the workshop by clicking the PayPal button.
+PayPal allows you to pay with a credit or debit card or with your PayPal account.
 You will receive an e-mail confirming your registration and payment shortly and another e-mail with instructions and the workshop's website address on the day the workshop begins.
 After that you can log on whenever and as often as you wish.